MOTHERLESS MOTHER'S DAY CEREMONY

 Hello!
 I’d like to welcome you all to this Motherless Mother’s Day Celebration - thanks for coming out today!
 Before we begin, let’s take a moment to turn off our phones.
 Thank-you!

-My name is Shae Uisna… I’m a certified Life-Cycle Celebrant® – I create ceremonies and celebrations that are based on the beliefs of the people whose lives I celebrate, whether that’s a wedding, a funeral or some other kind of celebration.
+My name is Shae Uisna… I’m a certified Life-Cycle Celebrant® – I create ceremonies and celebrations that are based on the beliefs of the people whose lives I celebrate, whether that’s a memorial service, a house blessing or a renewal of wedding vows.
 So let me tell you what you can expect from this Motherless Mother’s Day Celebration… We ‘re going to share some stories and some pictures of our Mothers and loved ones.
 We’re going to eat.
 We’ll have some laughs, there’ll be some tears and laughter and by the end of the afternoon, I hope all of you will have met some nice people.
 Oh, and did I mention, there will be food?
 Hopefully when we leave this afternoon, our hearts will be a little lighter and all of us will have been introduced to some very wonderful Mothers.

 Mother’s Day is all about “Celebrating Mom.”
 The assumption on Mother’s Day is that our mothers are alive and well and this is a special day to thank them for being our mothers.
 So everything on this day is geared to showing Mom how much we care by giving her flowers, cards, candy and gifts, & all of these can be very painful if we don’t have a mother still with us.